 - Whisk together flour, cocoa, baking powder, and salt in medium bowl; set aside.
 Melt chocolate in a bowl in the microwave using 30 second increments, stirring once or twice, until smooth.
 Set bowl aside.

 - Beat eggs and vanilla lightly with fork, sprinkle coffee powder over to dissolve, and set aside.
 I do this in a one cup Pyrex measuring cup.
-In bowl of standing mixer fitted with paddle attachment, beat butter at medium speed just until smooth and creamy.
-Beat in sugars until combined; mixture will look grainy.
+In bowl of standing mixer fitted with paddle attachment, beat butter just until smooth and creamy.
+Beat in sugars until combined.
 Reduce speed to low and gradually beat in egg mixture until incorporated.
-Add chocolate in steady stream and beat until just combined.
+Add chocolate and beat until just combined.
 Scrape bottom and sides of bowl with spatula.
 With mixer at low speed, add flour mixture and mix until combined.
-Do not overbeat.
+Do not over beat.
 Mix in chocolate chips.

 - Preheat oven to 350º.
 Line cookie sheets with parchment paper.
-Leaving about 1½-inches between each ball, scoop dough onto cookie sheets with 1¾-inch diameter ice cream scoop or use measuring spoon and form heaping tablespoon balls of dough.
+Leaving about 1 1/2-inches between each ball, scoop dough using a medium cookie disher to form heaping tablespoon balls of dough.
+Roll between your hands to make round balls.
+Press in a few extra chocolate chips to garnish, if desired.

 - Bake cookies until edges have just begun to set but centers are still very soft, about 10 minutes.
 Cool cookies on sheets about 10 minutes, slide parchment with cookies onto wire rack and cool to room temperature.